DisCoTec/discotec.github.io/2019/forte.md

 * Adaptation, self-stabilization, self-healing/organizing
 * Verification, validation, formal analysis, and testing of the above.

-Aligned with the above, FORTE covers distributed computing models and formal specification, testing and verification methods.
+Aligned with the above, FORTE covers *models and formal specification, testing and verification methods* for distributed computing.
 The application domains include all kinds of application-level distributed systems, telecommunication services, Internet, embedded and real-time systems, as well as networking and communication security and reliability.

-Contributions that combine theory and practice and that exploit formal methods and theoretical foundations to present novel solutions to problems arising from the development of distributed systems are encouraged.
+Contributions that *combine theory and practice* and that exploit formal methods and theoretical foundations to present novel solutions to problems arising from the development of distributed systems are encouraged.

-Similarly, FORTE welcomes contributions that offer principled approaches to emerging challenges and/or hot topics in distributed systems.
-Specific examples are distributed ledgers, smart contracts, and blockchain technologies.
+Similarly, FORTE welcomes contributions that offer principled approaches to *emerging challenges and/or hot topics in distributed systems*.
+Specific examples include (but are not limited to) distributed ledgers, smart contracts, and blockchain technologies.

 ## Special Issue
 Selected papers will be invited to a special issue of [**Logical Methods in Computer Science**](https://lmcs.episciences.org).